dalnefre/tart-PEG/humus/language.md

 You can think of the behavior as being parameterized by the message.

 A _message_ is an immutable data structure, which must be able to communicate (at least) an actor address.

+### Send is Universal

+The **send** action schedules work to be done in an actor system.
+At any given time, the set of pending _events_ represents all the requested (but not completed) work.
+It may be possible to describe both **create** and **become** in terms of **send** by modeling execution of an meta-actor's behavior as a flurry of messages within a configuration of more basic machine-actors.
+A meta-**create** would be accomplished by sending a _behavior_ to a machine-level _sponsor_ (ambient authority), which would send the _address_ of the new actor as a response.
+A meta-**become** would be accomplished by sending a _behavior_ an actor responsible for making meta-actor ready to handle another message.

+It may also be possible to represent all _messages_ and _behaviors_ as machine-actors.
+This would lead to a universal actor representation (everything is an actor), but raises the issue of "grounding out".
+As some level, it must be possible to complete an action without generating additional events.